The monodromy of unit-root $F$-isocrystals with geometric origin: Main results

 \end{proof}

-\begin{remark} Our proof of Corollary \ref{global Drinfeld-Kedlaya} is somewhat perpendicular to the work of Drinfeld and Kedlaya.
+\begin{remark} Our proof of Theorem \ref{global Drinfeld-Kedlaya} is somewhat perpendicular to the work of Drinfeld and Kedlaya.
 In \cite{Drinfeld-Kedlaya}, they shrink $C$ until the Newton polygons is the same at each point of $C$.
-They then prove that certain $Ext$ groups vanish.
-From more advanced faithfulness results of Kedlaya, Shiho, and de Jong, it follows from general nonsense that $M$ decomposes into the direct sum of two $F$-isocrystals.
-This is in contrast to our proof, where we use Theorem \ref{diffences of slopes give log-decay} and the results from \ref{O_E towers} to prove that the Newton polygon at each $x \in C$ agrees with the generic Newton polygon.
-The idea that these $Ext$ groups vanish goes back to Kedlaya's thesis (see \cite[5.2.1]{Kedlaya-thesis}).
-The point is that, just as one keeps track of the rate of log-decay when solving for the ascending slope filtration, one can also keep track of the "rate of inseparability" when solving for the descending slope filtration.
-This "rate of inseperability" depends on the differences between the slopes.
-If the inseperability doesn't grow too fast, the connection extends to on pieces of the descending slope filtration.
-Then one is able to descend this part of the descending slope filtration. \end{remark}
+They then prove that certain $Ext$ groups vanish, using ideas that trace back to Kedlaya's thesis (see \cite[5.2.1]{Kedlaya-thesis}).
+From more advanced faithfulness results of Kedlaya, Shiho, and de Jong, it follows from general nonsense that $M$ decomposes into the direct sum of two $\mathbf{F}$-isocrystals.
+In contrast, we use Corollary \ref{corollary: small log decay} and Theorem \ref{diffences of slopes give log-decay} to prove the Newton polygon at each $x \in C$ agrees with the generic Newton polygon. \end{remark}